U.N. nuclear chief defies pressure, takes on Iran

 The IAEA document, which included an unusual 13-page annex with technical descriptions of weapons-relevant research and development, said Iran appears to have worked on designing an atomic bomb and may still be conducting secret research.

-"It's very important and it should have come out earlier but there was a head of the organisation that had a different view about it," said U.S. proliferation expert David Albright.
+"It's very important and it should have come out earlier but there was a head of the organization that had a different view about it," said U.S. proliferation expert David Albright.

 A Western diplomat said Amano had become increasingly frustrated by Iran's refusal to address his concerns.